albelax/StableFluids/README.md

 ### Future Improvements
 The parallel implementation of the solver definetly faster than the serial version, however is not perfect.
-In order to make it even better it would be necessary to increase GPU occupancy, which is still low, this could be achieved launching kernels with bigger blocks, launching more kernels in parallel using more streams, something that I did whenever was possible but I did not try to do even further.
+In order to make it even better it would be necessary to increase GPU occupancy, which is now roughly at 40%, this could be achieved launching kernels with bigger blocks, launching more kernels in parallel using more streams, something that I did whenever was possible but I did not try to do even further.
 The Algotithm could be improved as well, however, for this assignment I decided not to improve the algorithm to present a fair comparison between the serial and the parallel implementations.

 ## Results